8 Natural Home Remedies to Remove Skin Tan

-How to Remove Skin Tan
+Home Remedies To Remove Skin Tan

-There are many ways in which you can remove skin tan - from lemon juice, honey, coconut oil to tomatoes, turmeric and more - let’s take a detailed look at them below!
+There are many home remedies to remove skin tan - from lemon juice, honey, and coconut oil to tomatoes, turmeric and more - let’s take a detailed look at them below!

-Lemon Juice and Honey
+1. Lemon Juice and Honey

-Yogurt and Tomato Juice
+2. Yogurt and Tomato Juice

 Tomato is a rich source of antioxidants that can help in brightening up your skin.
 On the other hand, yogurt contains lactic acid which makes the skin softer.
-In this way, when you mix raw tomatoes with yogurt and apply it to the tanned areas on your body, be it a tan on hands or a tanned face, you see quick results.
-This mixture not only removes your skin tan but also helps you get a smoother skin.
+In this way, when you mix raw tomatoes with yogurt and apply it to the tanned areas on your body, be it a tan on your arms or a tanned face, you see quick results.
+This mixture not only removes your skin tan but also helps you get smoother skin.

 Cucumbers are beneficial for sunburnt skin, as they have a cooling effect when eaten or topically applied.
 You can shred a cucumber, squeeze its juice out and apply it on your skin where the tan is.
 Wash it after it dries.
 You can also add some lemon juice to it for additional benefits and hydration to the skin.

-6. Potato JuiceWhile many people are aware that potato juice helps in lightening dark circles around the eyes - what they don’t know is that it can also act as a sun tan remover, due to its amazing bleaching effect on the skin.
-Apply raw potato to your eyes, face and wherever the tan is.
+6. Potato JuiceWhile many people are aware that potato juice helps in lightening dark circles around the eyes - what they don’t know is that it can also act as a sun tan remover due to its amazing bleaching effect on the skin.
+Apply raw potato to your eyes, face, and wherever the tan is.
 Keep it on for 10-15 minutes and once it dries, just wash it off.

-Turmeric & Sandalwood
+8. Turmeric & Sandalwood

 Sandalwood powder, along with turmeric and milk, can be made into a face pack and applied to the skin to effectively remove a sun tan.
 Sandalwood has cooling properties, while turmeric can help soothe damaged skin.
 When mixed with milk, it becomes a great exfoliating agent and helps in removing the tan.
 You can also add multani mitti or Fuller's Earth clay to the mix for an added glow to your face.
-Add a pinch of turmeric to gram flour, making a pack out of it, apply it to your face and hands wherever the tan is.
+Add a pinch of turmeric to gram flour, making a pack out of it, and apply it to your face and hands wherever the tan is.
 You can wash it off with lukewarm water once it dries up.
 Repeat this process twice weekly for good results.